HFrost0/HFrost0/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I'm currently working as a Software Developer, specializing in Python and GoLang.
+- 🔭 I'm currently working as a Software Developer.
 - 🌱 I'm deeply interested in Machine Learning.
 - 💬 Happy to discuss anything related to Engineering, ML, or tech in general.